 Although these two are the most popular programmes, other countries also have these types of visa waiver programmes (also known as eVisas), including Australia, Kenya, Vietnam, Turkey and India.

 Travel visa waiver for Europe: ETIAS and European safety

 The European Union (E.U.) is the latest region to implement their own visa waiver programme.
-Slated for launch in 2021, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
+Slated for launch in late 2022, applicants for the ETIAS for travel to Europe will pay a nominal fee in order to fill out an ETIAS application to obtain authorisation prior to traveling to a European member of the Schengen area.
 This will mean more rigorous control over who is admitted to the E.U. as well as more paperwork for tourists interested in visiting these countries.